opensearch-project/documentation-website/_dashboards/quickstart.md

 # OpenSearch Dashboards quickstart

-This quickstart covers the core concepts that you need to understand to get started with OpenSearch Dashboards.
-You'll learn how to:
+Get started with OpenSearch Dashboards.
+This guide cover the basics like:

-- Add sample data.
+- **Adding sample data:** Get started with pre-loaded visualizations, dashboards, and other tools to help you explore OpenSearch Dashboards before you add your own data.
-- Explore and interact with data.
+- **Exploring your data:** Dig into your data and see what is there.
-- Visualize data.
+- **Creating visualizations:** Turn your data into easy-to-understand visuals.

 Starting with OpenSearch 2.12, you'll see the following homepage view.
-This redesign considers the OpenSearch community's feedback about simplifying the user experience.
-Share your [feedback](<insert-link-feedback-dashboards>) about this update or other tools you want to see in OpenSearch Dashboards.
+Considering your admin settings, your view may be in light or dark mode.
+The OpenSearch Dashboards redesign considers the community's feedback about simplifying the user experience.
+Share your [feedback](<insert-link-feedback-dashboards>) about the redesign or other tools you want to see in OpenSearch Dashboards.

 <img src="{{site.url}}{{site.baseurl}}/images/dashboards/dashboards-home.png" alt="Screenshot of OpenSearch Dashboards homepage" width="700">